-Old boilers leak energy and waste money.
-A 15-year-old boiler might only reach 60% efficiency, which effectively means that 40% of the money you spend heating your home is unnecessary.
-If you need to leave the pilot light in your boiler on 24/7, this might cost you up to £50 a year alone.
+If you have an old or inefficient boiler, it's wasting both energy and money.
+For instance, a 15-year-old boiler might only reach 60% efficiency, which effectively means that 40% of the money you spend heating your home is unnecessary.
+And if you have a boiler that requires you to leave the pilot light on, this alone could cost you up to £50 a year.

-On the other hand, modern combi boilers are over 90% efficient, with some boasting energy efficiency levels of more than 100% through innovations that enable them to extract heat energy from incoming air.
+On the other hand, modern combi boilers are over 90% efficient, with some boasting energy efficiency even greater efficiency thanks to innovative technology that enable them to extract heat energy from incoming air.

-Therefore, a boiler replacement could easily save you and your family hundreds of pounds every year - money that would be better spent on a holiday, a party or pretty much anything other than wasteful energy use.
+A boiler replacement could easily save you and your family hundreds of pounds every year - money that would be better spent on a holiday, a party or pretty much anything other than unnecessarily high energy bills.

-However, you might be reluctant to replace your boiler because of the initial expense involved - as they say, you've got to spend money to make money, and as many people's budgets have been under pressure for years, you might not be able to find the cash you need to make these money-saving home improvements.
+Although there are significant savings to be made, you might still be reluctant to replace your boiler because of the initial expense involved - household budgets have been under pressure for years, so you might not be able to find the cash you need to make these money-saving home improvements.

-The Green Deal cashback scheme provides people with a grant of up to £310, which can be used to pay for the cost of a new boiler.
-Qualifying recipients may need to install additional energy efficiency measures, such as insulation, and may have to take out a loan to finance these improvements.
+The Green Deal is a government scheme which provides a grant that can be used towards the cost pay for the cost of a new boiler.
+To qualify, you might also need to install additional energy efficiency measures, such as insulation, and may have to take out a loan to finance these improvements.

-Energy efficiency upgrades can also be funded through Green Deal loans - recipients arrange a Green Deal finance plan, and repay the cost of upgrades through their gas and electricity bills.
-Repayment charges should not be higher than the savings participants make on their energy bills.
+You may also be able to set up a Green Deal finance plan, whereby you repay the cost of upgrades through your electricity bills.
+Repayment charges should not be higher than the savings you make on your energy bills.

 Energy suppliers are also obliged to help customers save money and reduce their utility bills through the Energy Company Obligation (ECO) Energy Company Obligation (ECO).
 This initiative runs alongside the Green Deal and provides households - particularly those containing vulnerable residents - with additional energy-efficiency support.